 Bread has to be top of the list of Most Missed Things when going gluten-free.

-Many shop bought gluten-free breads are crumbly, stuffed with preservatives, and taste disappointing to say the least.
+Many shop bought gluten-free bread rolls are crumbly, stuffed with preservatives, and taste disappointing to say the least.

 Step forward Reg.
-Nutritionist Abby Foreman’s recipe for gluten-free seeded bread rolls!
+Nutritionist Abby Foreman and her delicious recipe for gluten-free seeded bread rolls!

 As a Coeliac, Abby knows only too well the unappealing taste of many gluten-free breads.
 These seeded bread rolls are packed with fibre, vitamins, and minerals, and can be batch cooked and frozen.
 Simply reheat in a warm oven – perfect for when you really need a bread bun with your lunchtime soup!

 1 cup buckwheat flour